henry2004y/Batsrus.jl/README.md

 filename = '1d__raw_2_t25.60000_n00000258.out'
 head, data, filelist = SWMF.readdata(filename, dir=dir)
 ```
-Here you have it!
+There you have it!
 Enjoy!

 ## Guides